monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 4. Progressively automate validations and monitoring, transforming the contract into a living tool rather than static documentation.
 5. Document and share successes to create a snowball effect.
 When other domains see the reduction in incidents and improvement in analysis reliability, they naturally adopt the approach.

-The goal isn't immediate perfection, but to establish a new standard for collaboration around data.
-If you want the adoption of data contracts to be successful, everyone needs to be involved and respect the format, otherwise your production deployment will fail.
+The goal isn't immediate perfection, but to establish a new standard of collaboration around data.
+If you want data contract adoption to succeed, everyone must be involved and respect the format, without which your production deployment will fail.

 ## Conclusion

-Data contracts in a datalake aren't just documentation - they become the guardrail that ensures data quality and reliability at each transformation step.
+Data contracts in a data lake aren't just documentation - they become the guardrail ensuring data quality and reliability at each transformation step.
 By formalizing expectations and responsibilities, they create a trust framework that allows building reliable analyses on quality data.

-In the next article, we'll explore how these contracts integrate into a global data governance strategy, emphasizing the evolution and maintenance of contracts over time.
+In the next article, we'll explore how these contracts integrate into a global data governance strategy, emphasizing contract evolution and maintenance over time.

 ## Reference Implementation